mauricioklein/mauricioklein.github.io/_posts/2016-01-26-how-delete-files-with-special-characters.md

 $ rm -- --foo --bar
 {% endhighlight %}

-... it won't recognize _--foo_ and _--bar_ as flags to _rm_ command, but instead will treat them as regular parameters to command.
+... it won't recognize _- -foo_ and _- -bar_ as flags to _rm_ command, but instead will treat them as regular parameters to command.

 So, to solve our original problem, the command below is all we need: